mbbx6spp/straitjacket/README.md

 4. do not usually warn about their side effectcs
 5. interact with other objects encapsulating their own (probably bad) behavior

-Objects are *predisposed* to complexity, and feel like a minefield at scale.
+Objects are *predisposed* to bottom, and feel like a minefield at scale.

 **It is ultimately easier communicating and reasoning about a set of things we must do.
 Solutions can always be expressed as a set of actions and functions.**